What is resin flooring?

 In conclusion, before the installation of a resin system takes place, there are many things to consider.
 Firstly you must have an understanding of what properties you want your floor to have.
 For instance, what level of chemical resistance the resin should provide.
 Another property to consider is how quickly you need the floor to be ready.
 As well as this, it is important to make sure your flooring contractor knows all the properties you require so that they can make the right decision.

+In addition to this, you must make sure that the floor which you have already is properly dealt with before a resin is installed.
+This may mean taking off the current floor or laying a screed on top before the resin.
 Monarch offers free technical advice, so if you are struggling to pick the ideal floor paint for you we can help make that choice for you.
 We can also visit you on site and take a look at the floor so that you can get the right advice free of charge.

 Furthermore, we install resin flooring throughout the UK and have 30 years experience in our trade.
-Here is a list of our locations

 Your information is not shared with third parties